 Packing and Moving Costs Plus Paying Rent or Mortgage Cost

-In most situations, one spouse ends up vacating the marital home.
-Whether you’re purchasing or renting your next home, this can be expensive.
-Not only may you need to come up with a security deposit and one months’ rent paid in advance, but you’ll usually be on the hook for utilities, parking fees, and other associated costs.
+In most situations, our North Carolina divorce law firm sees one spouse ends up vacating the marital home.
+But whether you’re purchasing or renting your next home, this can be expensive.
+Not only may you need to come up with a security deposit and one month’s rent paid in advance, but you’ll usually be on the hook for utilities, parking fees, and other associated costs.
 And these don’t include the cost of replacing certain household items like dishes, utensils, and pots and pans.

 Property Division Expenses

-In some situations, dividing your assets can be simple—most often when you and your spouse have approximately the same amount saved for retirement and one of you can afford to (and is willing to) buy the other out of their share of home equity.
+In some situations, dividing your assets can be simple — most often when you and your spouse have approximately the same amount saved for retirement, and one of you can afford to (and is willing to), you can buy the other out of their share of home equity.
 But in many cases, invested assets may be subject to a qualified domestic relations order (QDRO), which will allow a plan administrator to divide a single plan’s funds among two people.
 If it’s not properly managed, a QDRO can incur certain fees and early withdrawal penalties, so it’s crucial to navigate this process with an attorney’s help.

 Though it’s all but impossible to predict how much a specific divorce will cost, there are many things you can do to keep the costs down.
-Having an experienced attorney can help you determine what’s most important to you—what you’re willing to fight for and what you’d be willing to let go of.
-If you are in need of a divorce attorney, contact us today.
+Having an experienced family law attorney in Matthews can help you determine what’s most important to you — what you’re willing to fight for and what you’d be willing to let go of.
+Get in touch with Weaver, Bennett & Bland, P.A. today to recruit the assistance of an experienced divorce law firm that will handle your case with care.